-The winning bidders shall pay the total their price for the assignment in the 3.6 GHz band in full or the first instalment of their total price for the assignment in that band by [date].
-1 December 2021.
+The winning bidders shall pay the total price for the assignment in the 3.6 GHz band in full or the first instalment of their total price for the assignment in that band by [date].

-The winning bidders shall pay the total their price for the assignment in the 2.6 GHz band in full or the first instalment of their total price for the assignment in that band by 151 December 2022.
+The winning bidders shall pay the total price for the assignment in the 2.6 GHz band in full or the first instalment of their total price for the assignment in that band by 15 December 2022.